A sparse optimization approach to infinite infimal convolution regularization: Introduction

-In this work we focus on a generalization of the infimal convolution functional that is performed on an infinite (and even uncountable) collection of convex, non-negative, positively one-homogeneous, and coercive functionals $J(\cdot, s)$ defined on a common dual Banach space $X$ and parametrized by an index $s\in S$, where $S$ is a compact set in the Euclidean space.
+In this work we focus on a generalization of the infimal convolution functional \cite[Section 9, Equation 9.49]{rock:1974} that is performed on an infinite (and even uncountable) collection of convex, non-negative, positively one-homogeneous, and coercive functionals $J(\cdot, s)$ defined on a common dual Banach space $X$ and parametrized by an index $s\in S$, where $S$ is a compact set in the Euclidean space.
 We additionally suppose that $J$ is lower semicontinuous in $X\times S$, where $X$ is endowed with the weak* topology.
-Given a positive measure $\sigma \in \mathcal{M}_+(S)$ that models which convex functional is ``active" in the infimal convolution, we define the operator $R : X \times \mathcal{M}_+(S) \rightarrow [0,\infty]$ as follows
+We remark that this generalization was first proposed by Rockafellar in \cite[Section 9, Equation 9.49]{rock:1974} for functionals defined on reflexive Banach spaces.
+Given a positive measure $\sigma \in \mathcal{M}_+(S)$ that models which convex functional is ``active" in the infimal convolution, following \cite[Section 9, Equation 9.49]{rock:1974}, we define the operator $R : X \times \mathcal{M}_+(S) \rightarrow [0,\infty]$ as follows